 Ah, Kinect.
 The peripheral we were all told at launch was essential to the Xbox One but was unceremoniously dropped like a hot potato.
-In fact, Microsoft has dialled back so much on Kinect that if you have an Xbox One S you will need a special adapter to be able to plug the camera system in.
+In fact, Microsoft has dialled back so much on Kinect that if you have an Xbox One S or Xbox One X you will need a special adapter to be able to plug the camera system in.
 Kinect does offer some nice features, though it doesn’t justify the cost.
 It is kind of cool that it will sign you in by recognising you.
 It’s also great that it can read a QR code to redeem an item from the Xbox Store, instead of plugging in a 25-character code.
 There’s also a microphone so it can take voice commands.
 There are a few fun games for the peripheral, but they are in the minority.

 There is a huge variety of controllers available on the market, however, the elite controller is a little different.
 It is the best controller around by quite a distance, however the premium quality of the controller comes at a premium price.
 Clocking in at $150, it costs the same as 2.5 standard controllers.
 Unlike Kinect though, I really can see the value in the Elite Controller.
 First of all, the controller really feels like a premium product.
 It is well built and seems to caress your hands as you hold it.
 The main benefit of the controller though is the incredible level of customisation.
 It comes with a range of thumbsticks and d-pads for you to find the best one for you.
 You can change the range on the triggers and there are paddles on the rear of the controller that you can program to different buttons.
 If you are highly competitive and serious about your gaming, this is definitely worth checking out.